mosra/magnum-website/content/blog/backstage/array-view-implementations.rst

     buffer.setData({nullptr, 32*3*sizeof(float)});

 Later, when adding :dox:`Containers::StaticArrayView`, this feature allowed me to provide it with an implicit constructor.
-When checking out |span|, I discovered that implicit constructor of the fixed-size variant is not possible.
+When checking out :dox:`std::span`, I discovered that implicit constructor of the fixed-size variant is not possible.

 .. code:: c++